yoru01/Post-hACK/PIR workshop.md

   }
 ```
-When any of the conditions of the while loop are met the loop ends and an outcome is generated by passing the right arguments into the winner function.
+When any of the conditions of the while loop are met, the loop ends and an outcome is generated by passing the right arguments into the winner function.
 The  output of the winner function is passed into an outcome immutable variable aka const and it is then passed into the House `seeOutcome` interact so the House also gets to see the outcome.
-- Finally to disburse the wager and empty the contract according to the outcome of the game, the `payWinner` function is used to implement this feature and display the outcome to both Alice and Bob.
+- Finally, to disburse the wager and empty the contract according to the outcome of the game, the `payWinner` function is used to implement this feature and display the outcome to both Alice and Bob.

 ```js
   //Using the winner function with arguments of the users inputs and the random number to get the winner